kevinohara80/nforce/README.md

 Get a REST API resource by its url. `url` should be a REST API resource.

-### stream(pushtopic, oauth, callback)
+### stream(pushtopic, oauth)

 Start a streaming connection.
-Callback gets called on new stream events.
+An EventEmitter is returned with the following events:

+* `connect`: subscribed to the topic
+* `data`: got a streaming event
+* `error`: there was a problem with the subscription

 ## Todo